omgwenxx/microbiome/README.md

 python main.py create hmp_portal_files/feces_moms-pi_fastq
 ```

 Per default the files for download are created for the first two visits.
-To increase the number of visits
+To increase the number of visits use the `--num-visits` flag.
 ```
-python main.py create <input_dir> <num_visits>
+python main.py create <input_dir> --num-visits <num_visits>
 ```

 Example use:
 ```
 python main.py create hmp_portal_files/feces_moms-pi_fastq --num-visits 5
 ```
 This command will create all files needed to download the first 5 visits of the feces samples of the moms-pi study.
+Per default, the folder with the files for download is called `download` and the folder with metadata of the samples is called `metadata`.

 ### Download files